A software engineer and academic researcher from Los Angeles and Hanoi. Senior undergraduate ('26) studying Computer Science at Pomona College.

 Misc

-Outside of work, you will find me thrifting, getting lost in movies (check out my Letterboxd), and vlogging with my digicam when I travel (IG: @whereschau)
+Outside of work, you will find me thrifting, gyming, getting lost in movies (check out my Letterboxd), or vlogging with my digicam when I travel (IG: @whereschau)